mxomasuku/blog_portfolio/articles/of-sidetracks.md

 ## What I am working on now,

-Before doing the deep-dive into Next, I first had to plunge into Typescript, this is my [playground ](https://github.com/mxomasuku/typescript/)repo.
+Before doing the deep-dive into Next, I first had to plunge into Typescript, this is my [playground](https://github.com/mxomasuku/typescript/)repo.
 Still in its infancy, but will be maintained every day!
 30 days of Typescript on my terms, my way.

 02/08/24
 Found this [great resource for learning Typescript through challenges](https://github.com/type-challenges/type-challenges) .
 Great for the mind